 - Up to 45% for an additional rate taxpayer

-You will also need to consider your tax position when you take income from your pension.
-You can currently do this from the age of 55 , though this age is set to move to 57 from April 2028.
-While you may get tax relief on your contributions to your pension, the flipside is there is potentially tax to pay when you withdraw, albeit you can take up to 25% of a personal pension, such as a SIPP, as cash tax-free under current rules.
-The other good news is you can time when and how much money you take to suit your circumstances, so with a bit of planning you can minimise the tax burden.
+While you may get tax relief on your contributions to your pension, the flipside is there is potentially tax to pay when you withdraw, albeit you can take up to 25% of a personal pension, such as a SIPP, as tax-free cash under current rules.
+The other good news is you can time when and how much money you take to suit your circumstances, so with a bit of planning you can minimise the tax on savings and building society accounts and other income.

-5. Flex your retirement goals
+7. Flex your retirement goals

 Retirement goals evolve through the years.
 You may find you need to tweak things along the way to take account of how things are panning out.
 Maybe you have more disposable income to fund pension contributions than you thought.
 Maybe you have less.
 Perhaps your investments are doing better or worse than expected.